 Then send it forth in every fairy form,

 To stalk at noon tide, giddy with fond hope

 That some new gambols might deceive again

 Men broad awake, who see through all the cheat.

-Meagre: There still is hope -- why need we yet
+Meagre: There still is hope -- why need